cheomanigua/godotdoc/content/docs/signals.md

 **Note 1**: If the node that connect to the signal is in the same scene, we can reference it by $ or %.

-**Note 2**: If the node that connect to the signal is in a different scene
+**Note 2**: If the node that connect to the signal is in a different scene, check some sections below.

 2. **Custom**.
 You can create your own signals.
 They need the following: